nikhilbm/ECE_285_MP/README.txt

 Requirements
 ============

-Download the data from demo.7z file and upload to Jupyter notebook before running the demo.
+Download the data from Data folder and upload to Jupyter notebook before running the demo.

 Code organization
 =================